RakshithDB1/Movie-ticket-booking-system/readme.txt

-This is the master branch of project.
+This is the Full stack project regarding Movie ticket booking System.